Friday, June 5, 2015

 My daughter parked the car next to a meter and Captain Paul Cuff Park.

-I took pictures of Captain Paul Cuff, Trial By Fire, Captain Paul Cuff Compass, and History Markers and we saw a large coffee pot hanging on the side of a building.
+I took pictures of Captain Paul Cuff, Trial By Fire, Captain Paul Cuff Compass, and History Markers.
+We also saw a large coffee pot hanging on the side of a building.

 Captain Paull Cuff Park and Johnny Cake Hill Sign